On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorified analytic continuation of hypergeometric series

 Stokes coefficient $\lambda_{34}^{-1}$ in matrix ${\bf S}_C$ is a partition function contribution from an infinite series of poles in group C, in particular, the very coefficient is a trivial consequence of series summation:

 Each such solitonic contribution to the partition function is reflected in wave functions spanning the BPS Hilbert space.
-So we write easily an expression for the MSW complex vector space associated to an interface parameterized by path $\wp_-$:\footnote{Here to denote component vectors of the MSW complex we use notations \eqref{bpsi}.
-Homological degrees -- fermion numbers -- of distinct vectors are defined by homological degrees of complex \eqref{subcomplex} and can be calculated alternatively using Maslov index \eqref{Maslov} (see also \cite[Appendix A]{Galakhov:2016cji}).} \be
+So we write easily an expression for the MSW complex vector space associated to an interface parameterized by path $\wp_-$.
+In this section to denote component vectors of the MSW complex we use notations \eqref{bpsi}.
+The $\IC\IP^1$-solitonic particles of \eqref{CP_1_solitons} in this section will be denoted as $\fX_{\alpha\beta;k}$, where $\alpha$ and $\beta$ are corresponding fixed points (vacua) of $\IC\IP^1$ base implying that the soliton flows along direction $\alpha\to\beta$, and $k$ is defined in \eqref{CP_1_solitons}.
+Homological degrees -- fermion numbers -- of distinct vectors are defined by homological degrees of complex \eqref{subcomplex} and can be calculated alternatively using Maslov index \eqref{Maslov} (see also \cite[Appendix A]{Galakhov:2016cji}): \be \ee \eqref{MSW1} ``categorifies'' \eqref{SB2SC} in a naive way -- when instanton contributions are ignored.
+Multiplication of matrices corresponds to a concatenation of soliton diagrams discussed in Section \ref{sec:Web}, where the first element in the basis corresponds to a vacuum represented by thimble $\CL_1$ on the Coulomb branch, and the second element corresponds to a vacuum represented by $\CL_4$ respectively.

-\ee So far we have not specified boundary conditions yet, therefore we use wave functions $\Psi_L$ and $\Psi_R$ to encode these data. $\Psi_L$ corresponds to a brane boundary condition on the left.
+So far we have not specified boundary conditions yet, therefore we use wave functions $\Psi_L$ and $\Psi_R$ to encode these data. $\Psi_L$ corresponds to a brane boundary condition on the left.
 We consider it to be given by either Lagrangian brane $\CL_1$ or $\CL_4$.
 Solutions for $\CL_1$ and $\CL_4$ approach asymptotically constant vacua $*3$ and $*4$ correspondingly.
-We can represent these two choices in a form of vectors of complexes:
+We can represent these two choices in a form of vectors of complexes:\footnote{Here notation \eqref{bpsi} and concatenation rule \eqref{concatenation} are naturally extended to include simple boundary condition choices.
+So that $\CL$ corresponding to a specific vacuum choice are allowed to terminate a ``string'' of quasi-particle letters $\fX_{ij}$.}

 $\Psi_R$ and boundary conditions at the right end of the interval will remain unspecified.